Particl-Community/academy/part-guides/partguides_staking.rst

             cd ~ && git clone https://github.com/GBen1/Private-Coldstaking.git

     #.
-Open the script's directory and launch the script and go through the setup process.
+Navigate to the script's folder, launch it, and follow the setup instructions.
         .. code-block:: bash

             cd ~/Private-Coldstaking && ./privatecoldstaking.sh

     #.
-Choose the type of balance you'd like to receive your staking rewards in, and copy the new staking public key provided by the script.
+Select your desired balance type for receiving staking rewards, and copy the new staking public key provided by the script.

     #.
-Verify that the script has been activated and properly set up.
+Confirm that the script is active and properly configured.

         .. code-block:: bash

             ./update.sh

     #.
-In your :term:`Particl Desktop` client, navigate to the Wallet module's :guilabel:`Overview` page and enter the public key in the cold staking widget.
-If you already have cold staking enabled, you will need to disable cold staking first.
+In :term:`Particl Desktop`, go to the Wallet module's :guilabel:`Overview` page and input the public key in the cold staking widget.
+If cold staking is already enabled, you must disable it first.

-If you want to uninstall the script, enter this command.
+To disable the script, use this command:

         .. code-block:: bash